MSOpenTech/Cinder/src/cinder/winrt/XAML/readme.txt

 Information:

-*   If needed, the XAML content can be modified in the "Cinder XAML App pages", however "CinderPage" has been modified from the original WIndows Store XAML template.
+*   If needed, the XAML content can be modified in the "Cinder XAML App pages", however "CinderPage" has been modified from the original Windows Store XAML template.

 *	Files in the "Generated Files" folder are dynamically written and changed; please do not touch.

-*	Likely build failure causes:
+*	Likely build failure causes, please check the following:

-	- please check the preprocessor include paths, in particular the number of ..\ expressions
+	- preprocessor include paths, in particular the number of ..\ expressions
-	- please insure the vc2013_winrt\cinder.vcproj is added a build dependency (use Add Reference to do this)
+	- insure the vc2013_winrt\cinder.vcproj is added as a build dependency (use Add Reference to do this)
-	- please check that Boost has been patch as described in vc2013_winrt\readme.txt
+	- check that Boost has been patched as described in vc2013_winrt\readme.txt
-	- please insure that this symbol is defined in both projects: WINRT_XAML
+	- insure that this symbol is defined in both projects: WINRT_XAML

 [eof]